 Every good analysis involves crunching the numbers, carefully reading the CEO’s statements, SEC Forms, hopefully talking to the company’s executives, analysis of the industry at a certain time, competition, finances, etc., etc. So, Bob spends time for stock analyses based on the data that is available in his financial organization (often collected by the team).
-After few days or weeks of sweating and the pounds of consumed coffee, Bob finally comes with his conclusion about that XYZ stock.
+After a few days or weeks of sweating and the pounds of consumed coffee, Bob finally comes to his conclusion about that XYZ stock.
 (I am probably simplifying the process).

-Please keep in mind that Bob’s conclusion is mostly based on the past actions and current market conditions.
-There is no way Bob can actually predict what will happen with the market or this particular stock in the future.
+Please keep in mind that Bob’s conclusion is mostly based on past actions and current market conditions.
+There is no way Bob can predict what will happen with the market or this particular stock in the future.
 I hope you agree.

 It is hard to say but here is what I have found: the educated guess in most of the cases remains the guess that proves the analysts wrong.

-As you know from the previous article, I use Finviz.com site to get the stock information at a glance.
+As you know from the previous article, I use the Finviz.com site to get the stock information at a glance.
 In my examples below, I will use the charts from the same site.
 The process of the stock research includes considering multiple financial parameters (or valuations), and each of them gives you the base for the overall stock valuation.
 While I do rely on those parameters, as well as the Wall Street folks do, I mostly rely on the stock charts that “tell the story” better than any P/E or cash flow.

 The next stock is Barrick Gold Corporation (ABX).
 The stock was downgraded on December 21st, 2016 by TD Securities when the stock was at $14.6.
 Let’s take the same two months period and look at the value of the stock on February 21st: $20.11.
-The stock has added $5.11 that represents 37.7% gain!
+The stock has added $5.11 that represents a 37.7% gain!

 Bob Smart was wrong again.

 And one more (I promise this is the last example): Kimberly-Clark Corporation (KMB) was downgraded by Barkleys on January 9th from $125 to $109 when the stock was at $114.64.
-As you can see below, the stock extended to $133.64 that represents ~16.6% gain.
+As you can see below, the stock extended to $133.64 that represents a ~16.6% gain.

 Frankly, you can find hundreds of failed predictions by well-respected brokerages.
 Just use Finviz.com to see for yourself.

 Zweig Group mentioned a study of 250 financial analysts in which more than 90% believed the best way to evaluate a company is to “arrange the facts into a compelling story.”
 Portfolio managers have based major decisions on what feels right.
-Professional traders sometimes move billions of dollars in and out of stocks based on gut feelings and some results of stock analysis published by major financial outlets.
+Professional traders sometimes move billions of dollars in and out of stocks based on gut feelings and some results of a stock analysis published by major financial outlets.
 Except for purely random chance, none of this produces long-term benefits.

 Do you need to hear more?

-At one point, I thought to collect the data and find out which brokerage is the most correct (or most wrong) in their stocks estimates but then I had the second thought because of too much time and data are required to process.
+At one point, I thought to collect the data and find out which brokerage is the most correct (or most wrong) in their stocks estimates but then I had the second thought because too much time and data are required to process.

-As the summary, I believe that the stock rating even by Zacks that averages down many analysts’ forecasts should not be taken as a base for stock trading.
-There are always opposite points of view on the same company’s stock.
+In a summary, I believe that the stock rating even by Zacks that averages down many analysts’ forecasts should not be taken as a base for stock trading.
+There are always opposite points of view on the same company's stock.
 My argument is that the stock ratings should not be the base for serious decisions but rather just one more point of consideration if it supports your due diligence.